 Lesson 00: General Requirements for PSoC Laboratories

-You will lean the Cypress advanced microcontroller — Programmable System-on-Chip (PSoC) in this session.
-PSoC chips include a CPU core, mixed-signal arrays, configurable analog and digital blocks, and programmable routing and interconnect.
-The configurable blocks in a PSoC are the biggest difference form other microcontrollers.
+In this session, you will learn the Infineon advanced microcontroller — Programmable System-on-Chip (PSoC).
+PSoC chips include a CPU core, mixed-signal arrays, configurable analog, and digital blocks, and programmable routing and interconnect.
+The configurable blocks in a PSoC are the most significant difference from other microcontrollers.

 - PSoC 3 — CY8C3xxx series — 8051 core